FelixOnline/v2/content/articles/2011-6-12-try-chopstix.md

  - /food/1368/try-chopstix
 imported: true
 comments:
+ - value: >
- - Haha brilliant stuff Btw I found a chopstix near St Marys Hospital So cool lol I think it is a chopstic anyway if not its identical to the cuisine and setting Its on Spring Street  check it out when youre thereThis is a super well thought articleYou are bloody funny dude  Although you are studying to be a doc you should have been a surgeon you have me in stitches Love itIn fact the one at Marys is 50p cheaper Not that i am an addict or anything I am so ashamedoriental canteen is way better
+     Haha brilliant stuff!!
+Btw I found a chopstix near St Marys Hospital!!!!!!
+So cool lol.
+I think it is a chopstic anyway, if not its identical to the cuisine and setting.
+Its on Spring Street - check it out when youre there!,This is a super well thought article:) <br> <br>You are bloody funny dude!!!!
+Although you are studying to be a doc, you should have been a surgeon, you have me in stitches!!!!
+Love it:) <br> <br> <br>,In fact, the one at Mary's is 50p cheaper!
+Not that i am an addict or anything. <br> <br>(I am so ashamed),oriental canteen is way better!!

 # Article Taxonomies
 categories: